-- Exposing unauthorized information/graphics belonging to the university, its employees, or its students - 2.
-Visiting inappropriate or inappropriate sites - 3.
-Design, create, or expose pages that do not follow the university standards. - 4.
-Using logos without authorization from the university - 5.
-Use chat rooms

-- 6. Violate the copyright of information obtained through the network - 7.
-Access electronic games for recreational use - 8.
-Access social pages such as Facebook, Twitter, and Instagram, among others during working hours; except for personnel assigned to use said means for promoting the university or its educational programs - 9.
-Access pages to watch or download movies or TV series during work hours - 10.
-Sending inappropriate emails such as: non-essential messages including jokes, thoughts of the day, chain email, political advertisements, personal commercial use, and making comments that affect the institutional image.
+- 1. Post unauthorized information/graphics belonging to the university, its employees, or its students. - 2.
+Visit improper or inadequate sites. - 3.
+Design, create, or post sites that do not follow the standards of the university. - 4.
+Use logos without authorization from the university. - 5.
+Use online chat rooms.
+This does not apply to the Chat tool in Canvas LMS or MS Teams. - Violate the copyright of information obtained through the web.
+Make or use illegal copies of copyrighted software, store such copies on CCU systems, or transmit them over university networks. - 7.
+Access video games for recreational use. - 8.
+Access social media sites such as Facebook, Twitter, Instagram, and others during work and/or class hours; excluding personnel assigned to use said sites for purposes aimed at promoting the university of its educational programs. - 9.
+Access sites to view or download movies or TV shows. - 10.
+Send inappropriate emails such as: nonessential messages including jokes, thoughts of the day, chain emails, political ads, personal commercial use and making comments that affect the institutional image.